Wills & Trusts FAQ

 OHIO TIMESHARE ESTATE PLANNING

-26. What’s a TIMESHARE?
+26. What is a TIMESHARE?

 A timeshare is generally a vacation property.
 Normally owners purchase a right to use the house.
-It’s necessary to keep in mind that there is a timeshare, not an intangible property interest.
+It is necessary to keep in mind that there is a timeshare, not an intangible property interest.
 A timeshare is some other property you have or property interest.
 This usually means that a timeshare is probated just like a real property interest.

 TIMESHARE ESTATE TIMESHARE PROPERTIES AND PLANNING

 For what happens after passing on a timeshare, planning can be a tricky procedure.
-Timeshare owners wish to pass their interest to their kids or friends.
+Timeshare owners wish to pass their interests to their kids or friends.
 The timeshare has to be deeded through the probate procedure since timeshares are a property interest.
 Since the timeshare is usually outside of the decedent’s state of residency the probate procedure is tough with timeshares.
 This usually means ancillary probate has to be carried out in the state where the timeshare is located and will cost a few thousand dollars in court costs and attorney fees.

 Timeshares, when probated, are a luxury burden on the inheritance of the estate of the decedent.
-Though the owner of the timeshare has expired, the property of the owner is accountable for property tax costs and the timeshare prices which are incurred.
+Though the owner of the timeshare has expired, the property of the owner is accountable for property tax costs and the timeshare prices that are incurred.

 27. WHAT ARE MY OPTIONS FOR MY TIMESHARE AND ESTATE PLANNING?